deepset-ai/haystack/proposals/text/3558-embedding_retriever.md

   add we'll continue to "pollute" EmbeddingRetriever init method with more and more parameters.
   This is certainly less than ideal long term.

+- EmbeddingEncoder classes should be subclasses of BaseComponent!
+As subclasses of BaseComponent, we can use them outside the EmbeddingRetriever context in indexing pipelines, generating the embeddings.
+We are currently employing a kludge of using Retrievers which is quite counter-intuitive and confusing for our users.

+- EmbeddingEncoder classes might sound overly complicated, especially with a distinguishing mechanism name pre-appended (i.e CohereEmbeddingEncoder).
+Therefore, we'll adopt <some-mechanism>Embedder naming scheme, i.e. CohereEmbedder, SentenceTransformerEmbedder and so on.

   # Detailed design

 - Our new EmbeddingRetriever would still wrap the underlying encoding mechanism in the form of